 So if you’ve read any of my posts you realize I suck at good financial management.
 I’m new to this whole realm and am still trying to get my own way figured out financially.
 Fortunately, I married excellently and have a financial wizard as a partner.
 Well, she’s just disciplined with money, doesn’t overspend, hates buying on credit, and loves spreadsheets.
-That all adds up to an amazingly gifted financial maven leading our household towards FI in 5 yrs.
+That all adds up to an amazingly gifted financial maven leading our household towards FIRE in 5 yrs.
 Yep, we’re targeting April 2019 to tell our jobs, “Thanks, but I’m good.” and transition to stay at home parents in a town that isn’t Houston.
 Nothing against Houston, but we both miss 4 seasons, and snow, and just cold weather in general.

-Anyway, for almost 6 years now, our relationship has been like this in regards to finances:
+For almost 6 years now, our relationship has been like this in regards to finances:

 Mrs. SSC: “I’ll take over the finances, and budgets, and track all of that, I like spreadsheets.”